Motion of Satellite under the Effect of Oblateness of Earth and Atmospheric Drag: Abstract

 \section{Abstract}

-The equations governing motion of the satellite under the effect of oblateness of Earth and atmospheric drag have been simulated, for a fixed initial position and three different initial velocities, till satellite collapses on Earth.
-Simulation of motion of artificial Earth satellite subject to the combined effects of oblate Earth and atmospheric drag is presented.
-The atmospheric model considered here takes in to account of exponential variation of the density with initial distance of Satellite from Earth's surface, scale height and radial distance.
+The equations governing motion of the satellite under the combined effects of oblate Earth and atmospheric drag have been studied, for a fixed initial position and three different initial velocities, till satellite collapses on Earth.
+In this study, we have considered exponential atmospheric density model and implemented R-K-Gill method.
 The minimum and maximum values of orbital elements and their variation over a time for different initial velocities have been reported.